Bug reports that land in Jira, ready to fix — push to the trackers your devs use

 Which issue trackers does Bugzy sync with?

-Jira (Cloud and Server), Linear, ClickUp, Asana, Trello and Azure DevOps.
-Each integration supports two-way sync of status, assignment, comments and the full reproduction package on issue creation.
+Jira (Cloud and Server), Slack, Trello, Asana, ClickUp and Azure DevOps.
+Each integration pushes the full reproduction package on issue creation — annotated screenshot, replay link, console + network preview, environment metadata.

 How does Bugzy route bugs to the right tracker project?